 Heat increases the rate of expansion and contraction, and apart from wrecking internal phone parts, actually weakens the tin oxide that line up the battery insides.
 Extreme heat may actually turn out more destructive than some cases of poor charge/discharge cycles.

-The second strategy that can help extend the iPhone battery life includes watching out the charge and discharge routines.
+The second strategy that can help extend the iPhone battery life includes monitoring the charge and discharge routines.

 Charge-discharge cycle is basically the number of times you charge your phone fully to 100%, and the number of times you do a complete battery drain, referred to as discharge.

 Fully discharge your iPhone battery once every 30 days.
 This calibrates it to normalcy, especially when it behaves erratically.
-Ever seen your phone charge to 100% and drops to 95% as soon as you disconnect it from power source?
+Ever seen your fully charged iPhone battery drops to 95% as soon as you disconnect it from the power source?
 To avoid this and other failings, let your battery discharge to 0% before charging it again.

 There is a free nifty tool which can show you the number of charge cycles your iPhone has gone through.
 It is called iBackupBot and is about 5MB in size.

 Just run it and under Devices in the left pane, select your iPhone name, and then click on More Information in the right pane.
 Make sure your iPhone is not passcode locked.